 mymuybueno was founded in 2011 with very little capital and is absolute proof that you can achieve anything you want in this world if you have a dream, a vision, and are prepared to work hard.

-Justine is a multi-hyphenate who wears many hats: CEO, chef, crew agent, cookery school principal, broker, author, podcast host, creative director, successful entrepreneur, and her most important role, as mother to her two boys.
+Justine is a multi-hyphenate who wears many hats: CEO, chef, crew agent, Academy of Culinary Arts principal, broker, author, podcast host, creative director, successful entrepreneur, and her most important role, as mother to her two boys.
 It is thanks to her unbounded motivation, dedication, and passion that she can juggle them all seamlessly and shares her journey in doing so, openly and vulnerably, in order to inspire, strengthen, and support other women in business too.

 Justine has created something incredibly special with mymuybueno.
 Not just an incredible company but most importantly a community with many threads of chefs in the culinary world, private chefs on superyachts and land, foodies and also women and mothers.

-With an ever-growing network of chefs across the world in her agency, her culinary community, and restaurant visits, she has developed relationships with these chefs to support them and be able to share their talent with others, including Tom Aikens, Daniel Clifford and Adam Handling through having them as guest chefs to her cookery school.
+With an ever-growing network of chefs across the world in her agency, her culinary community, and restaurant visits, she has developed relationships with these chefs to support them and be able to share their talent with others, including Tom Aikens, Daniel Clifford and Adam Handling through having them as guest chefs to her Academy of Culinary Arts.

 Justine has been exposed to an extremely high standard of culinary expertise throughout her career, which has not only expanded her own knowledge, but is also an integral part of what makes her chef agency selection process so successful and her role as a go to agent for chefs and clients around the world.